-1. Majority of victims of domestic abuse are supported by community-based services
+1. Majority of victims of domestic abuse are supported by community-based services4

-As currently drafted the Bill (Part 4) places a duty on local authorities in England to deliver support to victims, including children, in accommodation-based services e.g. refuges.
-This Bill risks creating a two-tier system as, the Justice Secretary said at Second Reading in the House of Commons, the reality is the vast majority of victims, an estimated 70%, of those who seek support, never set foot in a refuge and remain at home or in alternative housing.
-Often these victims are supported by community-based services, for example, more than 65,000 adults and 85,000 children at the highest risk of serious harm or murder are supported by community-based services.
+As currently drafted the Bill (Part 4)5 places a duty on local authorities in England to deliver support to victims, including children, in accommodation-based services e.g. refuges.
+This Bill risks creating a two-tier system as, the Justice Secretary said at Second Reading in the House of Commons6, the reality is the vast majority of victims, an estimated 70%7, of those who seek support, never set foot in a refuge and remain at home or in alternative housing.
+Often these victims are supported by community-based services, for example, more than 65,000 adults and 85,000 children at the highest risk of serious harm or murder are supported by community-based services.8

 During the first national lockdown, calls to the National Domestic Abuse Helpline up by 49% and domestic abuse homicides, including children, are thought to have more than doubled.
 Similarly, NSPCC's Helpline has seen a 10% increase in calls relating to concerns about children in households where domestic abuse is taking place.
 The impact of COVID-19 makes it even more important that the Bill is strengthened by including community-based support services.
 A position supported by the Domestic Abuse Commissioner who told MPs during the Committee Stage in the House of Commons: "what I have always thought is missing from the Bill and would greatly support the services is the inclusion of community-based services in the statutory duty."
+11 a) Support for all child victims of domestic abuse

-2. The Bill could improve the provision of specialist community-based support a) Support for all child victims of domestic abuse
+2. The Bill could improve the provision of specialist community-based support